 - A squeeze bottle (I used an old hair conditioner bottle—don't need that anymore!)

 - Baking soda

-There is debate over what ratios of baking soda-to water to use.
+There is debate over the correct ratio of baking soda to water.
 I don't overanalyze it—I just put several (probably 4-5) spoonfuls of baking soda into the squeeze bottle (mine is 400 ml) and then fill the bottle the rest of the way with warm water, with just enough space at the top that I'll be able to shake it up to mix it all in.